-The Minister of Commerce and Consumer Affairs has appointed a Financial Advice Code Working Group (Code Working Group) to develop the new code of conduct for financial advice.
+The Minister of Commerce and Consumer Affairs has appointed a Financial Advice Code Working Group to develop the new code of conduct for financial advice.

-Members of the Code Working Group are appointed for a three year term.
-The Code Working Group will become the Code Committee under the new regime once the Bill is passed into law.
+Members of the Code Working Group are appointed for a 3-year term.
+The Code Working Group will become the Code Committee under the new regime.

 - Angus Dale-Jones (Chair): Angus was previously an independent board member of the Professional Advisers Association (PAA).
 He also chaired a joint PAA and Institute of Financial Advisers committee to design a new professional association.
 He is now an independent consultant with financial services clients in New Zealand and Australia.

 - Barbara Benson: Barbara was previously Manager, Teacher Education at the Education Council of Aotearoa New Zealand, a Ministerial-appointed layperson on the Veterinary Council of New Zealand, and a member of the National Animal Ethics Advisory Committee.

 - Brian McCulloch: Brian is an independent consultant, an Independent Director at Utilities Disputes Limited, and a lay member on the Health Practitioners Disciplinary Tribunal.

 - John Berry: John is the CEO of Pathfinder Asset Management, a boutique fund management firm.

 - Graeme Edwards: Graeme is a lawyer and consultant on corporate governance.
 He was previously the General Counsel and Company Secretary at ASB Bank.

 - Paul Mersi: Paul is currently an independent director and consultant, and a former Senior Partner and Head of Financial Services at PwC NZ.